Book A Free Consultation

 - Contents Page

 - Assumptions Page — This page lists the main drivers of growth in costs and revenue.
-It takes into account factors that can affect monthly income, such as one-off charges, recurring fees, and the cost of employee salaries.
+It considers factors affecting monthly income, such as one-off charges, recurring fees, and employee salaries.

-- Cash Flow Model — The cash flow model details factors affecting costs and revenue in each month of the year over a 60-month period.
+- Cash Flow Model — The cash flow model details factors affecting costs and revenue in each month of the year over 60 months.

 - Graphs — Like the Summary and Returns page, the Graphs section of the model is designed to help you understand and visualise your business data.

-The types of formulas used to create this spreadsheet model include IF (conditional statements), SUMIFs, Relative and Absolute referencing, IRR and DATE functions.
+The formulas used to create this spreadsheet model include IF (conditional statements), SUMIFs, Relative and Absolute referencing, IRR and DATE functions.

 Extended Financial Modelling Tutorial and Template: Expand Your Cash Flow Model